rhokburlington/species-invaders/README.md

 API SCHEMA
 ----------

 Fetch data via GET & create/update data via POST.
-Querying specific data from an endpoint can be done by including appropriate query string parameters.
+Querying specific data from an endpoint can be done by including appropriate URL parameters.
 Returns JSON, possibly JSON-P if a callback is specified in the query string.
+Uses appropriate HTTP response codes (200 for success, 400 for bad requests, 404 for request not found, 500 for internal server errors, etc.)

 ### GET Endpoints: